-The overall uncertainty of the total retail trade index is estimated to be less than 1 per cent.
-On commodity group level, the uncertainty of the group Food and other convenience goods is about the same, whereas for Clothing etc. it can be up to 3 per cent and for Other consumer goods up to 2 per cent.
-Approximately half of this uncertainty is due to non-sampling error.
+The overall uncertainty of the monthly total retail trade index was 0.69 percent in 2021.
+On commodity group level, the uncertainty of the group Food and other convenience goods is about the same, whereas for Clothing etc. it can be up to 10 per cent and for other consumer goods up to 5 per cent.
+Approximately half of this uncertainty is due to non-sampling error such as bankruptcies or changes in sector classification.